astropy/astropy-APEs/APE23.rst

 packages from source.
 As a result, the original vision for the project included the goal to only have Numpy as a required dependency for the core astropy package.

-Since then, there have been three instances where a required dependency has been
+Since then, there have been four instances where a required dependency has been
 added:

 * PyERFA (in 2020): the core astropy package used to include ERFA wrappers, which